somnium78/trmm-trend-micro-check/README.md

 - **Date:** 2025-09-07
 - **Reason:** Moving to self-hosted infrastructure
 - **Status:** This GitHub repository is now archived and read-only
-- **Content:** All original content and releases have been moved to Forgejo
+- **Content:** All original content, releases, and tags have been moved to Forgejo

 ## 🆘 Support